marouane-tradelab/TaglessCRM/README.md

-# TCRM
+# TaglessCRM

-_Copyright 2021 Google LLC.
+_Copyright 2022 Google LLC.
 This solution, including any related sample code or data, is made available on an “as is,” “as available,” and “with all faults” basis, solely for illustrative purposes, and without warranty or representation of any kind.
 This solution is experimental, unsupported and provided solely for